Pedro-P-Santos/Machine-Learning---Claim-Predictions-NOVA-IMS-/README.md

 This project showcases the potential of machine learning in optimizing workplace claim management, offering scalable solutions while maintaining user-friendly accessibility.

 ## **DATA**
-- Could not upload here since it is too big.
+- Could not upload the datasets since they are too heavy.
-- In need of the data, contact me.
+- In need of the data, please dont hesitate to contact any of us.